-This Technical Specification describes a horizontal method for the detection of (i) the major virulence genes of STEC (2,3), and (ii) the genes associated with the serogoups O157, O111, O26, O103 and O145 (3,4).
+This Laboratory Procedure describes a horizontal method for the detection of (i) the major virulence genes of STEC (2,3), and (ii) the genes associated with the serogoups O157, O111, O26, O103 and O145 (3,4).

 In the case of detection of these genes, the isolation of the strain is attempted, to confirm the simultaneous presence of the genes in the same live bacterial cell.
+The analytical approach is based on the use of the Real-time PCR..